Table of Contents

 28 random seed=1

 We recommend that while you are writing and debugging your solutions you start the kernel via command line arguments and pick a seed and use it consistently.
 Once you are confident that your threads do what they are supposed to do, set the random device to autoseed.
-This should allow you to test your solutions under varying timing that may expose scenarios that you had not anticipated.
+This should allow you to test your solutions under varying conditions and may expose scenarios that you had not anticipated.

 To reproduce your test cases, you need to run your tests via the command line arguments to sys161 as described above, otherwise system behaviour will depend on your precise typing speed (and not be reproducible for debugging).